How have Search Engine’s Ranking Signals Evolved?

 - Is the business registered anywhere?
-Ie Companies House / Inland Revenue etc
+I.e. Companies houses / Inland Revenue etc.

 - Do people search for the brand?
-(This will be backed up by checked on those searches as well as making sure they are organic patterns).
+(This will be backed up by checking those searches and making sure they are organic patterns).

-That may not be the end of it, there are other things that should be considered such as how certain keyphrase areas are associated with brands, this means some analysis of clickstream behaviour.
-(View point 3)
+That may not be the end of it; other things should be considered, such as how key phrase areas are associated with brands; this means some analysis of clickstream behaviour.

-OK so bear in mind what I said then about brands, now take a step to the side a bit.
-Search engines are not only trying to understand when people are seaching for a brand, they also need to know when a searcher is searching for a person, place, product or thing.
+OK, so bear in mind what I said then about brands, now take a step to the side a bit.
+Search engines are trying to understand when people are searching for a brand.
+However, they also need to know when a searcher searches for a person, place, product or thing.

-Only by understanding the associations of named entities can Google trigger elements of universal search such as Maps, Videos and Product search.
-Obviously from Google’s point of view the better it can get at this aspect of things the more advertising revenues it can get.
+Only by understanding the associations of named entities can Google trigger universal search elements such as Maps, Videos and Product searches.
+Obviously, from Google’s point of view, the better it can get at this aspect of things, the more advertising revenues it can get.

 3. User Behaviour

-One of the biggest growth area is probably going to be a more explicit use of user behaviour as ranking signals.
+One of the most significant growth areas is probably a more explicit use of user behaviour as ranking signals.
 As discussed, we’ve seen recently that clickstream data is being used by search engines to determine rankings.

-Google has been playing around with this model for a while now with elements such as personalization for account users, sidewiki, searchwiki etc it’s like that this will ,be perfected more in the next year or so (including Google’s most recent addition of the blog site from SERPs extension for Chrome).
+Google has been playing around with this model for a while now with personalisation for account users.
+Side wiki, SearchWiki, etc. This will be perfected more in the next year (including Google’s most recent addition of the blog site from SERPs extension for Chrome).

 As user data becomes more prevalent.
 It will likely become harder to game the system with tactics such as link building.